SETI/rms-opus/import/table_schemas/README.md

 files are in JSON format and contain a list of dictionaries describing the table columns.
 Each dictionary can contain the following fields:

-'@field_name'           The raw name of the new column
+'field_name'            The raw name of the new column

-'@field_type'           One of:
+'field_type'            One of:
                           'int1', 'int2', 'int4', 'int8'
                           'uint1', 'uint2', 'uint4', 'uint8'
                           'real4', 'real8'
                           'charNNN' (fixed-length char field)
+                          'varcharNNN' (variable-length char field)
+                          'text' (arbitrary-length char field)
                           'enum'
+                          'flag_yesno' (Enum 'Yes','No')
+                          'flag_onoff' (Enum 'On','Off')
                           'timestamp' (implies ON UPDATE CURRENT_TIMESTAMP)
+                          'datetime'

-'@field_x_enum_options' If field_type == 'enum' this field must be included.
+'field_enum_options'    If field_type == 'enum' this field must be included.
                         It contains a comma-separated list of enum values.

-'@field_x_notnull'      If present and True, this field may not be NULL.
+'field_notnull'         If present and True, this field may not be NULL.

-'@field_x_default'      If present, this is the default for the column.
+'field_default'         If present, this is the default for the column.
 A None
                         value or 'NULL' means SQL NULL.

-'@field_x_key'          If present and not False, this can contain:
+'field_key'             If present and not False, this can contain:
-                        'unique': This is a unique key
+                        True: This is a normal index key 'unique': This is a unique key
                         'primary': This is the primary key
-                        'foreign': This is a foreign key; field_x_foreign_key must also be present '@field_x_foreign_key'  If present, this key is a foreign key.
+                        'foreign': This is a foreign key; field_foreign_key must also be present 'field_key_foreign'     If present, this key is a foreign key.
 The value is a tuple (foreign_table_name, foreign_column_name)

 For an obs_XXX table, param_info fields may be included: